FabricMC/fabric-docs/develop/classtweaker/accesswidening.md

 Then, search for the element you want to modify, and the access widener entry will be listed as `AW` under the result:

 ![linkie search results](/assets/develop/classtweaker/accesswidening/linkie-search-results.png)

-## Validating The File {#validating-the-file}

-By default, class tweaker entries that specify a non-existent class, method or field will be ignored.

-In order to check that all the classes, fields and methods specified in the file exist, run the `validateAccessWidener` Gradle task.

-If a specified element does not exist, an error message indicating the invalid entry will appear.